CopernicaMarketingSoftware/Documentation/Mailerq/5.6/rabbitmq-config.md

 ```

 The above config file option instructs MailerQ to set the "x-max-priority"
-property on the outbox queue and on temporary queues to the given value.
+property on the queues it creates.
 This setting is used
-during application startup when the outbox queue is declared, and when new temporary
+during application startup when the queues are declared, and when new temporary
 queues are declared.
-If the outbox queue already exists, it must match the "x-max-priority"
+If queues already exist, they must match the "x-max-priority"
-setting of the existing queue.
+setting of the existing queues.

+The reason MailerQ declares all queues to be priority queues is so that messages that are higher
+priority can be picked up sooner in every part of the chain, also its reports and its results.
+The same
+holds for messages that are injected, as they can also have a priority setting set, allowing for injected
+messages also to be picked up sooner.

 In general, this number should be kept as small as possible, as there is a significant
 overhead for priority queues.
 For example, when a priority queue is created with an "x-max-priority"
 of 4, RabbitMQ internally creates 4 queues.
-As this happens for every queue MailerQ consumes from,
+As this happens for every queue MailerQ declares,
 priority queues with more than two or three priority levels are generally discouraged.

 ## The exchange